 Remind workers of the importance of physical and mental health, and listen to them if they bring up any concerns.
 But you want to offer more than just lip service.

-Show workers you value their health by encouraging physical exercise at work (such as stretching) or by sponsoring relaxing activities like a weekly or monthly happy hour after hours, or establishing well-being programs.
+Show your employees you value their health by encouraging physical exercise at work (such as stretching), by sponsoring relaxing activities like a weekly or monthly happy hour after hours, or establishing well-being programs.
 Emphasize the importance of physical activity in their personal lives and the benefits of staying fit.

 If someone asks to take a day off, avoid shaming them for it or turning it into a big deal.
 Trust your workers to know what they need, and help them feel comfortable asking for it.